David-Else/developer-workstation-setup-script-debian/README.md

 ## Installation

-Before running the setup scripts, follow these steps to install Debian:
+Before running the playbook, follow these steps to install Debian:

 ### Installing Trixie Testing